Envista's Building and Engineering Teams Investigate Hurricane Michael's Devastation

 One of the newer structures in the Port, the East Terminal Warehouse, valued at $8M USD, was displaced by the wind during the hurricane.
 The structure collapsed back onto itself, destroying the front portion of the building, and was racked out of plumb, leaning approximately 4 inches.
 Envista's engineering and building consulting teams worked hand-in-hand with the Port and their original contractor, and together were able to develop a working plan to bring the building back to its original construction specifications, saving time and money for both the Port and their insurance provider.

 AREPA in Action: The Restoration

 Along with the forensic consulting services Envista provided, the Port was also in need of technical equipment restoration to get back in business.
-The Port’s critical systems needed to get back up and running as soon as possible to avoid hindering the continuation of ship traffic.
-Soon after the disaster, AREPA, our equipment restoration division, was hired to work on decontamination and restoration of the Port’s computer equipment and servers – an essential to the heart and soul of the Port’s operations.
+The Port's critical systems needed to get back up and running as soon as possible to avoid hindering the continuation of ship traffic.
+Soon after the disaster, AREPA, our equipment restoration division, was hired to work on decontamination and restoration of the Port's computer equipment and servers, which were essential to the heart and soul of the Port's operations.